Coirt/Bark/README.md

 Panel 13
 15x13 pixel panel for your rack with the custom grey bark colour

-see repo: https://github.com/Coirt/VCVrack-Tutorial-Files for more info at a later time on how to create these panels
+see repo: https://github.com/Coirt/VCVrack-Tutorial-Files for more info at a later time for how to create these panels and add features to make your first working VCVrack module.

 ---------